churchthemes/widget-importer-exporter/README.md

 Widget Importer & Exporter
 ========================

-A WordPress plugin for importing and exporting widgets.

-Widget Importer & Exporter is useful for moving widgets from one WordPress site to another, backing up widgets and for theme developers to provide users with sample widgets.
+The Widget Importer & Exporter WordPress plugin is useful for moving widgets from one website to another, backing up widgets and for WordPress theme developers to provide users with sample widgets.

 For more information: